ShadowDuke/OW_Different_Leaders/README.md

    - Project Convoy: +50 Money
    - Stonecutter: +3 Stone

+- Famous Person:
+   - +1 Fame

+- Old Ruler
+   - Chance of Death: 30%

+- Some hidden traits to reflect historical events

 ### Info
 **Mod compatibility with all my mods**
    - Fow now black Screen for new nations leader background
-   - 1 new event added
+   - Various new event added

 ## Notes
 - [ ] Add more different leaders